micmejia/bible-dump/NKJV/2 Kings/2 Kgs 9.md

 And they said, "A lie!
 Tell us now."
 So he said, "Thus and thus he spoke to me, saying, 'Thus says the Lord: "I have anointed you king over Israel." ' "

 ###### 13
-Then each man hastened to take his garment and put _it_ [^b]under him on the top of the steps; and they blew trumpets, saying, "Jehu is king!" ## Joram of Israel Killed
+Then each man hastened to take his garment and put _it_ under him on the top of the steps; and they blew trumpets, saying, "Jehu is king!" ## Joram of Israel Killed

 ###### 14
 So Jehu the son of Jehoshaphat, the son of Nimshi, conspired against Joram.
 (Now Joram had been defending Ramoth Gilead, he and all Israel, against Hazael king of Syria.

 ###### 15
-But King [^c]Joram had returned to Jezreel to recover from the wounds which the Syrians had inflicted on him when he fought with Hazael king of Syria.)
+But King Joram had returned to Jezreel to recover from the wounds which the Syrians had inflicted on him when he fought with Hazael king of Syria.)
 And Jehu said, "If you are so minded, let no one leave _or_ escape from the city to go and tell _it_ in Jezreel."

 ###### 16
 So Jehu rode in a chariot and went to Jezreel, for Joram was laid up there; and Ahaziah king of Judah had come down to see Joram.

 ###### 17
 Now a watchman stood on the tower in Jezreel, and he saw the company of Jehu as he came, and said, "I see a company of men."
-And Joram said, "Get a horseman and send him to meet them, and let him say, [^d]'_Is it_ peace?' "
+And Joram said, "Get a horseman and send him to meet them, and let him say, '_Is it_ peace?' "

 ###### 18
-So the horseman went to meet him, and said, "Thus says the king: '_Is it_ peace?' " And Jehu said, "What have you to do with peace? [^e]Turn around and follow me."
+So the horseman went to meet him, and said, "Thus says the king: '_Is it_ peace?' " And Jehu said, "What have you to do with peace?
+Turn around and follow me."
 So the watchman reported, saying, "The messenger went to them, but is not coming back."

 ###### 19
 Then he sent out a second horseman who came to them, and said, "Thus says the king: '_Is it_ peace?' " And Jehu answered, "What have you to do with peace?
 Turn around and follow me."